-We normally meet once a month on a Monday at 7.30pm in the Studio/bar at Helmsley Arts Centre.
-However, because of the current Covid pandemic restrictions we are meeting on Zoom at 7.00pm instead.
+We meet once a month on a Monday evening at 7pm.
+This season we are in the Morley Room, upstairs at Helmsley Arts Centre.

 We've been delighted by the wide range of different responses to the themes we’ve come up with, both in style and content.

 Further activities for the future may include workshops, public readings in the Arts Centre programme, outreach into local schools and more detailed exploration and analysis for those members submitting their work for in-depth feedback.

 We regularly display members' work in the Arts Centre foyer and place audio/video recordings of it here and on HAC's facebook page.
 You can read some of our work here

 We welcome writers at all levels of experience and you do not need to live in Ryedale.

 If you would like to join Ryedale Writers, please email [email protected]

 Here are some pieces written by our members:

 In memory of Nick Gaunt, who died as a result of an accident in his glider, here is a story he wrote in February 2019, just one of a series of family tales that entertained us over the years since he joined in 2012